In the beginning

 The loss of his and other young lives sparked an idea that would transform the way young people found help.

-In 1997 the Inspire Foundation, now known as ReachOut Australia, was established by Jack Heath to harness the potential of the internet, becoming the world’s first online mental health service for young people.
+In 1997, the Inspire Foundation, now known as ReachOut Australia, was established by Jack Heath to harness the potential of the internet and provide the world’s first online mental health service for young people.

 Driven by young people